Skip to Content

 Connectors

-Underneath the tools, you'll find an icon that, when clicked, shows a list of all connectors installed in your environment that you can use during construction of your integration.
+Underneath Tools, click the Connectors icon to show a list of all connectors installed in your environment that you can use during construction of your integration.
 You can look up existing connectors or, if you click the Available filter, you can locate a new one to install.
 To learn more about connectors, see Connector store.

 flow design 6